tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

     string postImage = 4;
 }

-// Message with just the id of a single news message NewsId {
+// Message with the id of a single news message NewsId {
     int32 id = 1;
 }